When you swipe your card to pay for “grass-fed” beef, you need to distinguish between a marketing ploy and authentic grass-fed beef.

 What Exactly Does Grass-fed Beef Mean?”

 Cows are herbivore ruminants, right?
-Therefore, all cow eat grass?
+Therefore, all cows eat grass?
 Right again.
-If cows consume grass naturally then why is it necessary for the government to verify and label beef as “grass-fed”?
+If cows consume naturally, then why is it necessary for the government to verify and label beef as “grass-fed”?

 Here’s the meat of the grass-fed story.